Find out about the latest UK research into the causes and prevention of breast cancer.

 We know your risk of developing breast cancer depends on many factors, including age, genetics, and exposure to risk factors.
 Researchers continue to be interested in other reasons why breast cancer develops in some people but not others.

-There are 2 inherited gene faults we know can increase the risk of breast cancer – BRCA 1 and BRCA 2.
+There are some inherited gene faults we know can increase the risk of breast cancer – BRCA 1, BRCA 2 and p53.
 Researchers continue to look at these genes to understand more about the different mutations and how they affect breast cancer risk.
-Doctors are learning more by creating a register of families who have fault in these genes.
+Doctors are learning more by creating a register of families who have a fault in these genes.

 Doctors think there are lots more faulty genes involved.
 Scientists have identified new faulty genes including the: